zz817/kjgidfpc/Manual.md

 The algorithm is implemented with DirectX compute shader and relies heavily on `atomicmax` operations.
 Device with DX11 or higher compatibilities is required.

+## Algorithm

+The core of the algorithm is essentially based on depth-aware reprojection along geometric motion vectors.

+To generate an interpolated frame in between two consecutive frames based on the geometric motions only, one core question arises naturally: For each pixel in the intermediate interpolated frame, where would its color come from?
+Is it the backtraced current frame pixel, or the fast-forwarded previous frame, or neither?

 ## Passes

 To generate intermediate frames, GeoMotionGen uses the process below to deduct the middle ground between two consecutive frames: